w3f/Grants-Program/applications/infinity_wallet.md

 More on our overall roadmap that could benefit Polkadot and Kusama can be found on page 27, here: https://infinitywallet.io/docs/Infinity%20Wallet%20Deck.pdf OR our docs here https://docs.infinitywallet.io/infinity-wallet/infinity-ecosystem-roadmap

-Specific to Polkadot and Kusama, we will continue to provide ongoing support and integration into future developments/features/services on a case by case basis, as well as support in our unique user focused mobile version once launched.
-Along with continuously working with ecosystem projects and providing ecosystem support for Polkadot and Kusama Web3 projects and DApps with direct integrations into the Infinity Wallet DApp store.
-In which we will waive our usual DApp store listing fee for Polkadot and Kusama projects to help drive awareness and adoption of Polkadot and Kusama DApps/Web3 projects, and overall support their developers.
+Specific to Polkadot, we will continue to provide ongoing support and integration into future developments/features/services on a case by case basis, as well as support in our unique user focused mobile version once launched.
+Along with continuously working with ecosystem projects and providing ecosystem support for Polkadot Web3 projects and DApps with direct integrations into the Infinity Wallet DApp store.
+In which we will waive our usual DApp store listing fee for Polkadot projects to help drive awareness and adoption of Polkadot DApps/Web3 projects, and overall support their developers.

 ## Additional Information :heavy_plus_sign: